yellow flower in tilt shift lens

 How To Bring Yourself To The Work

-The best thing about it that is that is often the impetus for us having something to say.
+The best thing about it is that it often becomes the impetus for us having something to say.
 It helps us to understand our own perspective and value it as important.
-If you feel that a part of you is being suppressed, ignored or shamed unfairly, it makes you want to raise your voice about it.

 Once you’ve started seeing your so-called ‘imperfections’ as gold dust, then you can start bringing them to the character.
+This is a key part of the actor’s creative process.

 You should definitely go and check out my post on How To Form A Personal Connection To Your Character.

-In this post I detail exercises to help you find personal meaning in your lines, consider your own point of view, and understand why you want to play this character at all.
+In this post, I detail exercises to help you find personal meaning in your lines, consider your own point of view, and understand why you want to play this character at all.

 You should also check out my post on Forming An Emotional Connection To Characters.